-The picture from the Another One Bites The Dust picture sleeve is, of course, a still from the Play The Game video, released in mid-1980.
-Back then, the only way to be sure of seeing a video was on Top Of The Pops.
+The picture from the Another One Bites the Dust picture sleeve is, of course, a still from the Play the Game video, released in mid-1980.
+Back then, the only way to be sure of seeing a video was on Top of the Pops.
 This shot prompts the memory of a strike in the summer of 1980 (either at the BBC or by the Musicians’ Union or Equity; I forget which).
-TOTP was off air, a casualty of the strike, and I only caught the video once – perhaps on ITV’s Tiswas.
+TOTP was off air, a casualty of the strike, and I only caught the video once — perhaps on ITV’s Tiswas.
 I was devastated.
-For all I knew, it might never be broadcast in public again, thus demonstrating complete ignorance of the fact that we were in fact on the cusp of a phenomenal technological and communications revolution.
-Within three years, my parents had bought our first home video machine and I was able to watch (and watch again…and again…) Queen’s Greatest Flix, a sixty-minute tape of the band’s music videos, available at the press of a button.
+For all I knew, it might never be broadcast in public again, thus demonstrating complete ignorance of the fact that the world was about to embark on an incredible technological and communications revolution.
+Within three years, my parents had bought our first home video machine and I was able to watch (and watch again … and again) Queen’s Greatest Flix, a sixty-minute tape of the band’s music videos, available at the press of a button.
 How lucky I felt.

 Back to technology.
 I am reminded of dragging mum round town, hours before a long, boring coach journey to France during Easter 1981, scouring the high street for a curious item Roger was photographed holding in the 1980 tour programme.
-Wigan’s electrical retailers were collectively baffled by my description – why didn’t I take the photo, I wonder?
-And yet, by the following Christmas, a Sony Walkman was the must-have accessory for any teenage fan of music.
-Maybe Roger had picked his up on the 1980 US tour – itself a reminder of how far so-called ‘advanced’ Britain lagged technologically behind other parts of the world, notably Japan and the USA.
+Wigan’s electrical retailers were collectively baffled by my description — why didn’t I take the photo, I wonder?
+And yet, by the following Christmas, a ‘Walkman’ (the mysterious item in question) was the must-have accessory for any teenage fan of music.
+Maybe Roger had picked his up on the 1980 US tour, itself a reminder of how far so-called ‘advanced’ Britain lagged technologically behind other parts of the world, notably Japan and the USA.

 Of the myriad images taken of Queen over the years — with the tag ‘previously unseen’ increasingly the rule rather than the exception — why does this remain my favourite photograph of the band (well, of Freddie, to be precise)?
 For me, it captures quintessential ‘Queen’.
 Freddie’s mesmerising pose exudes pomp, grandeur and theatricality and endows the photograph with a symmetrical, choreographed quality, demonstrating an astonishing mastery of stagecraft.
 I adore the concert lighting from the mid-‘70s and remain baffled as to why the magnificent Hyde Park footage has never been cleaned up and officially released.6